siapy/siapy-lib/docs/examples/case_study.md

 | VNIR-1600  | Visible to near-infrared (400–988 nm) | 160   | 3.6 nm     |
 | SWIR-384   | Short-wave infrared (950–2500 nm)    | 288   | 5.4 nm     |

+/// Note
-> **Note**: All hyperspectral data is provided as calibrated reflectance values, ensuring accuracy and reliability for your analysis.
+All hyperspectral data is provided as calibrated reflectance values, ensuring accuracy and reliability for your analysis.
+///

 ### 📁 File Naming Convention